How to invest in buy altcoins on eToro

 Should you purchase altcoins using crypto?

-• You will need to ensure the platform you are using to trade crypto allows you to purchase altcoins using another crypto that you already hold.
+• You will need to ensure that the platform you are using to trade crypto allows you to purchase altcoins using another crypto that you already hold.

 • If permitted, the next step is finding out whether the platform allows you to make a purchase with the coins you currently hold.